 - How to Recognize Healthy Relationships

 - Planning to be safe is a key component of effective self-defense.
 This Safety Plan (a downloadable PDF) will help you understand what you need.
 If you currently are in an abusive relationship, please use this safety plan from the Eastside Domestic Violence Project.
-Also visit the National Coalition Against Domestic Violence site for additional information.

 - If you remember the Riot Grrrl movement of the early and mid 1990s, you’ll want to check out this Riot Grrl project: Free to Fight is an interactive self-defense CD and booklet.
 Instructional as well as music tracks, available here for your listening pleasure.